MicrosoftDocs/windows-dev-docs/hub/apps/get-started/index.md

 ![Developer at desk](./images/developer-at-desk.jpg)

-Windows gives you huge flexibility when it comes to building apps.
-From [C++](/windows/uwp/cpp-and-winrt-apis/) and [.NET](/dotnet/) to more up-and-coming tools such as [open source tools on WSL](/windows/wsl/) and [Rust](../../dev-environment/rust/index.yml), there are many different languages and platforms to choose from.
-It can be quite overwhelming to know where to start.
+Windows offers a wide range of options for building apps, including [C++](/windows/uwp/cpp-and-winrt-apis/), [.NET](/dotnet/), and other emerging technologies such as [open source tools on WSL](/windows/wsl/) and [Rust](../../dev-environment/rust/index.yml).
+With so many choices, it can be difficult to know where to begin.

-[Visual Studio](/visualstudio) is the development environment used by most Windows developers and it provides many types of app starting points, each with their own project types and different strengths.
-Each app type includes an app model that defines the lifecycle of the app, a default UI framework, and access to a comprehensive set of APIs for using Windows features.
+[Visual Studio](/visualstudio) is the go-to development environment for most Windows developers, providing various starting points for different types of apps, each with their own strengths and project types.
+Every app type includes an app model that defines the app's lifecycle, a default UI framework, and access to a comprehensive set of APIs for using Windows features.

-If your new app is going to run only on Windows, we recommend using the [Windows App SDK](../windows-app-sdk/index.md) and [WinUI 3](../winui/winui3/index.md).
-If you need your app to run on multiple platforms, we recommend looking at .NET MAUI or React Native for Windows.
-There are plenty of other options too (if you love tools like Python, [here's a list](/windows/dev-environment/)) but here are some recommendations to get started.
+If your app will only run on Windows, we recommend using the [Windows App SDK](../windows-app-sdk/index.md) and [WinUI 3](../winui/winui3/index.md).
+If you need your app to be cross-platform, consider [.NET MAUI](/dotnet/maui/what-is-maui?view=net-maui-7.0) or [React Native for Windows](/windows/dev-environment/javascript/react-native-for-windows).
+There are many other options available as well ([here's a list of options](/windows/dev-environment/) for fans of Python), but the above are some good starting points.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWQwHD]